Canon 1D vs Leica CL

 It is notable that the CL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 The CL is a recent model that features in the current product line-up of Leica.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Leica websites.

 Review summary: Canon 1D vs Leica CL